• Skip to primary navigation

 Jump to Recipe Print Recipe

 Crockpot Clam Chowder is a hearty and comforting soup.
-The slow cooking process lets the flavors blend together, resulting in an incredibly rich, creamy broth that’s loaded with soft, bite-sized chunks of potatoes and tender clams.
+The slow cooking process lets the flavors blend together, resulting in an incredibly rich, creamy broth that's loaded with soft, bite-sized chunks of potatoes and tender clams.
 Every spoonful is a delicious balance that is savory, creamy and a little salty.
+Serve it with Cold Green Bean Salad and Classic Potato Rolls on the side.
 This is an easy, classic chowder sure to warm your soul and satisfy your tastebuds.

 A spoonful of clam chowder, with crackers and bacon bits on the surface of the chowder in the bowl.